 Our interests in partnerships, including joint ventures, involve special tax considerations, including the possibility of a challenge by the IRS of the status of a partnership as a partnership as opposed to an association taxable as a corporation for federal income tax purposes.
 If a partnership were treated as an association, it would be taxable as a corporation and therefore be subject to an entity-level tax on its income.
 In such a situation, the character of our assets and items of gross income would change and preclude us from satisfying the asset tests and possibly the income tests.
 See "-Taxation as a REIT-Asset tests" and "-Taxation as a REIT-Income tests."
 This, in turn, would prevent us from qualifying as a REIT.
-See "-Taxation as a REIT-Failure to qualify" for a discussion of the effect of a failure to meet these tests for a taxable year.
-In addition, a change in a partnership's status for tax purposes might be treated as a taxable event.
+See "-Taxation as a REIT-Failure to qualify" for a discussion of the effect of a failure to meet these tests for a taxable event.
 If so, we might incur a tax liability without any related cash distributions.